Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60N and 90N - NOAA - Monthly

 | 2025-08-31 | 1.917427 |

-Tip.
-One of the pluses of our web site is that we give you complete metadata.
-Check it below to better understand the attributes of the time series that you analyze.
+Hint.
+One of the pluses of using FetchSeries is that we publish complete metadata.
+Check it below to learn more about the characteristics of the indicators that you use in your research.

 Series Metadata